 One of the best things about working at Firefly is that most of the brand activation shut down around 8pm and don’t open back up again until 10am the next day.
 That means you get plenty of time to actually go out and enjoy the evening performances.

 The performer that I most wanted to see and that I most enjoyed was Post Malone.
 I’m a huge fan of his music.
-I find him to be an extremely creative song writer and almost everything that I’ve ever heard from him I like.
+I find him to be an extremely creative songwriter and almost everything that I’ve ever heard from him I like.
 His song, “I Fall Apart” speaks volumes to me because when my ex and I broke up, I felt like I couldn’t breathe for a long time.
 When he performed it at Firefly, I was completely absorbed by the song.
 It was like everyone in the crowd was pouring out their pain into a massive vat of commiseration.
 Talk about a cathartic moment!

 The Firefly Music Festival is a wonderful event.
 The atmosphere is high energy and everyone is on cloud 9.
-I’m not sure that I will work it again as I’m not doing, as much promotional gigs these days.
+I’m not sure that I will work it again as I’m not doing, as many promotional gigs these days.
 However, I know I will definitely be attending again at some point.
 I have to admit that I didn’t take a lot of photos and videos at this event this year.
 I spent most of my time having way too much fun.
 Next year, I promise I’ll do better.
 LOL